Li0nMo0se/cuda-reduce/README.md

 # cuda-reduce

-Highly optimized reduce in CUDA
+Highly optimized and templated reduce in CUDA